Mike-Veilleux/MVX_Bank_Fullstack/README.md

 npm run dev
 ```

+---

+**DATABASE**
-**NOTE** If you don't have [MongoDB & Compass](https://www.mongodb.com/docs/compass/master/install/) installed locally you will need to get that up and running.
+If you don't have [MongoDB & Compass](https://www.mongodb.com/docs/compass/master/install/) installed locally you will need to get that up and running.
 You can also run it from a [Docker](https://www.docker.com/products/docker-desktop/) container from the following terminal command:

 ```
 docker run -p 27017:27017 --name MVX_Bank -d mongo
 ```

+---

 **.ENV FILES**
 Create a **.env.development** file at the root of the **server** folder for mapping the database port and connection string.